Guo-astro/flutter_flavorizor_extended/README.md

 ## Getting Started

-Let's start by setting up our environment in order to run Flutter Flavorizr
+Let's start by setting up our environment in order to run this Extended version of Flutter Flavorizr

 ### Prerequisites
+We aimed to fix the following issues:

-Side note: this tool works better on a new and clean Flutter project.
+- Side note: this tool works better on a new and clean Flutter project.
 Since some processors reference some existing files and a specific base structure, it could be possible that running Flutter Flavorizr over an existing project could throw errors.